lucasolivco/Contask/README.md

 ## 📋 About The Project

-Task Manager is a robust and modern fullstack application for team task management, with user hierarchy (Managers and Employees), email notification system, analytical dashboard and intuitive interface.
+Contask is a robust and modern fullstack application for team task management, with user hierarchy (Managers and Employees), email notification system, analytical dashboard and intuitive interface.

 ### ✨ Key Features